Back to blog

 • Any pending or approved special assessments

-Who needs it: The buyer.
-In most states, the seller is legally required to provide this disclosure to the buyer as part of the sale.
+The buyer needs this.
+In most states, the seller is legally required to hand it over as part of the sale.

-When to order it: Same time as the estoppel.
-The buyer needs time to review it during the due diligence or inspection period.
+Order it the same time you order the estoppel.
+The buyer needs enough runway to review it during due diligence or the inspection period.

 The Key Differences at a Glance